Bachelor’s in Applied Psychology Program [Comprehensive Guide]

 A BCBA offers opportunities to analyze the behavior of children and adults, often those with disabilities, and implement interventions.
 A BCBA is available to anyone with an accredited bachelor's degree, though candidates must also complete appropriate coursework and a supervised practicum.

 A CADC is a national and international credential with worldwide reciprocity.
 Professionals with a CADC are qualified to provide substance abuse recovery services in various health settings, such as outreach centers and inpatient centers, and also manage individual clinical cases.
 Applicants must have a bachelor's degree and register through their state of residence.

 National Institute of Mental Health

 The NIMH is an informational resource and tool database for the understanding and treatment of mental illnesses.
 Researchers and practitioners can find information on treatment of mental illness, apply for grants and research training, and join a current study.

 The APA provides undergraduate students with a current list of research programs, fellowships, and internships at academic institutions and other organizations across the U.S.

 The Association of State and Provincial Psychology Boards

 The ASPPB provides useful licensure information, including a sequenced guide for the path to licensure.
 Students will also find a list of APA-accredited programs, exam information, and a helpful glossary and acronym library.

 A collection of therapy resources and tools, Psychology Tools includes worksheets, measurement tools, and articles on topics from data gathering to specific mental health problems.
 The self-help section offers up to five free downloads per month.

-Scholarships.com provides a comprehensive list of psychology scholarships for students with details on requirements, scholarship amounts, and application deadlines.
+We have compiled a comprehensive list of psychology scholarships for students with details on requirements, scholarship amounts, and application deadlines.
 Each opportunity includes an application link and important contact information.